Diet & Weight Loss

 More and more research has emerged about the relationship between gut health and weight loss—there’s a reason probiotics are so popular—and taking care of your gut flora possibly has a big impact on how flat your stomach is.
 According to Scientific American, different stomach bacteria can regulate various hormones, including ghrelin, which stimulates hunger.
 Eating highly processed foods can not only overwhelm your system with empty calories and chemicals, but it can also damage your gut’s ecosystem, destroying the bacteria that will naturally help you stay a healthier weight.
-Incorporate these probiotic-packed foods into your meals to make for a happier gut.
+Start with the best probiotics to try if you want to lose weight

-You’re eating the same amount as you did pre-weight lossiStock/Preto_perola
+You’re eating the same amount as you did pre-weight loss

 “When there’s less of you, you need fewer calories,” reminds Pincus.
 You no longer need all the calories you were consuming before, because you’ve achieved a smaller, leaner body.
 “When you lose weight, your metabolism can slow and your lean body mass and lean tissue can be lost,” says Pincus.
 This is especially a problem as we age, but one good way to counter a slowing metabolism and loss of lean muscle is through strength training.

-You aren’t keeping track of what you’re eatingiStock/Anthony Mayatt
+You aren’t keeping track of what you’re eating

 According to trainer Nicole Winhoffer, people may become so committed to one workout routine that it no longer works.
 “Your body plateaus during physical exercise when you don’t try new or different exercises to challenge it,” says Winhoffer.
 Brittany Mullins, a health coach and personal trainer, suggests creating a routine that you enjoy and will want to continue.
 “Pick things that make you happy motivated, inspired,” she says, suggesting a blend of cardio and strength training.
-“If you love dancing, do Zumba with weights on the side."
-Try these tricks for exercise motivation if you're having trouble getting off the couch.
+“If you love dancing, do Zumba with weights on the side.”
+Watch out for these other 20 hidden reasons your diet isn’t working.